whit3rabbit/numerai-neutralizer/README.md

 # numerai-neutralizer

-A Python library for feature neutralization and analysis of Numerai predictions.
-This package provides tools for neutralizing predictions against feature exposures, calculating correlations, and analyzing model performance with Numerai-specific metrics.
+A robust Python library designed for feature neutralization and comprehensive analysis of Numerai predictions.
+This package offers tools to neutralize predictions against feature exposures, calculate key correlations, and analyze model performance with Numerai-specific metrics, including Meta-Model Contribution (MMC) and era-wise analysis.

 ## Installation